-As a result, you will have to negotiate with the local planning authority a compromise that will minimise or offsets the impact.
+As a result, you will have to negotiate with the local planning authority a compromise that will minimise or offset the impact.

-As a property developer you may be subject to a planning enforcement complaint or pending prosecution.
-This normally occurs because you are suspected of non-compliance of building or development details as outlined in your planning permission or of obtaining planning permission at all.
+As a property developer, owner or occupier you may be subject to a planning enforcement complaint or you may have been served with a planning enforcement notice.
+This normally occurs because you are suspected of breaching planning control.

-If you are suspected of a breach of planning, it is vital to secure reliable and skilled legal advice to remedy the situation.
+If you are suspected of a breach of planning control, it is vital to secure reliable and skilled legal advice to remedy the situation.

 If you’re facing a planning prosecution, it’s crucial to secure the most efficient legal advice possible.
-With over 20 years’ experience in planning law and consultancy, Attwells can deliver a proactive, personal service to negotiate the best terms for our clients.
+With over 20 years’ experience in planning law and consultancy, Attwells can deliver a proactive, personal service to achieve the best possible outcomes for our clients.

 We make sure to constantly reassure our clients throughout the entire process, maintaining regular contact and updating clients on case progression.
-With expertise in both legal and planning matters, Attwells can provide a uniquely comprehensive approach to all cases and services.
+With expertise in planning law matters, Attwells can provide a uniquely comprehensive approach to all cases.

-Therefore, if you’re having difficulties in persuading the council to prosecute a person who is committing a criminal offence, or if you need to defend prosecution proceedings brought against you, our legal team can help you.
+Therefore, if you need to defend prosecution proceedings brought against you by the Council, our legal team can help you.

 Only the High Court can challenge the Council’s decision to grant planning permission or the decision of the Planning Inspectorate to grant or refuse permission following planning and enforcement appeals.

-These challenges come in the form of a judicial review application, or a statutory challenge (s288or s289).
-If you wish to consider filing a High Court appeal, make sure you have solid legal backing from specialist planning solicitors.
+These challenges come in the form of a judicial review application, or a statutory challenge (s288 or s289).
+If you wish to consider filing a High Court challenge, make sure you have solid legal backing from specialist planning law solicitors.